PotHix/pothix.github.com/content/post/stats-apr-2017.md

 As I said in my last stats post, I'm back to
 [Podcast Addict](https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict&hl=en).
 This
 time I decided to buy the application, the developer deserves it.
-Here are my stats:
+Here is the data:

 [![Amount of time spent listening to Podcasts this month](/images/stats/2017/apr/podcasts.jpg "Amount of time spent listening to Podcasts this month")](/images/stats/2017/apr/podcasts.jpg)